-But it can develop into periodontitis.
-This can cause teeth to loosen over time.
+But it can develop into periodontitis, which can lead to the teeth loosening over time.

-The sooner periodontitis is diagnosed, the easier it is to treat.
+The sooner periodontitis is detected, the easier it is to treat.

 Many people have inflamed gums every now and then.
 A gum inflammation (gingivitis) usually doesn’t cause any major problems at first.
 But it may spread to other parts of the periodontium (the soft tissue and bone responsible for keeping our teeth firmly anchored) and cause damage there.
 The medical term for inflammation of the periodontium is periodontitis.
 Over time, periodontitis can cause teeth to loosen.